wp-plugins/custom-google-talk-chatback/readme.txt

 Tested up to: 3.1
 Stable tag: 1.2

 Easily embed Goole Talk Chatback on your site for online chat support.
-Widget, shortcode or template tag support!
+Widget, Shortcode and Template Tag support!

 == Description ==